What microwave wattage is best? Experts reveal all

 Why is the right microwave wattage important?

-Put simply, the wattage will impact your cooking time and power of your microwave, regardless of the size.
-So compact microwaves or over-the-range microwaves with the higher the wattage, will deliver more power for cooking your foods quickly.
+Put simply, the wattage will impact the cooking time and power of your microwave, regardless of its size.
+So compact microwaves or over-the-range microwaves with a higher wattage will deliver more power for cooking your foods quickly.

-This also means that you can cook different types of dish, whereas with low wattage you can only really reheat dishes.
+This also means that you can cook different types of dishes, whereas, with low wattage, you can only reheat dishes.

 Is higher wattage better for a microwave?

-Yes, the higher the wattage the more cooking power of your appliance and the more variety of dishes you can make.
+Yes, the higher the wattage, the more cooking power your appliance has and the more variety of dishes you can make.

 What other features should I look for in a microwave?